smucclaw/eu-ai-act/act.md

 *Article 84 Evaluation and review*

+1.

+1a.
+The Commission shall assess the need for amendment of the list in Annex I every 24 months following the entry into force of this Regulation and until the end of the period of the delegation of power.
+The findings of that assessment shall be presented to the European Parliament and the Council.

-1. The Commission shall assess the need for amendment of the list in Annex III once a year following the entry into force of this Regulation.
+1b.
+The Commission shall assess the need for amendment of the list in Annex III every 24 months following the entry into force of this Regulation and until the end of the period of the delegation of power.
+The findings of that assessment shall be presented to the European Parliament and the Council.

 2. By \[*three years after the date of application of this Regulation referred to in Article 85(2)*\] and every four years thereafter, the Commission shall submit a report on the evaluation and review of this Regulation to the European Parliament and to the Council.
 The reports shall be made public.